Amex Green for Military

 While the Amex Green card is a great option for military members, it’s not the only card eligible for a fee waiver.
 Nor is it the best card option for everyone.
 Depending on your spending habits, you might be better off with a different Amex Card.

-The Platinum Card® from American Express is a popular option for servicemembers.
-Packed with luxury travel perks like airport lounge access and up to $1,500 in statement credits, it’s a great choice if you can waive the $695 annual fee.
+The American Express Platinum Card® is a popular option for servicemembers.
+Packed with luxury travel perks like 1,550+ airport lounges and up to $3,500 in annual statement credits, it’s a great choice for active-duty.

 Those who prefer a card with elevated rewards and perks for everyday spending might appreciate the American Express® Gold Card.
 It offers bonus points on dining, groceries, and travel.
 It also comes with over $400 in annual statement credits toward travel and dining.